cristhiandas/airport_challenge/README.md

 * High [Test coverage](https://github.com/makersacademy/course/blob/master/pills/test_coverage.md) (>95% is good)
 * The code is elegant: every class has a clear responsibility, methods are short etc.

 Reviewers will potentially be using this [code review rubric](docs/review.md).
 Referring to this rubric in advance will make the challenge somewhat easier.
-You should be the judge of how much challenge you want this weekend.
+You should be the judge of how many challenges you want this weekend.

 **BONUS**